A Novel Low Complexity Faster-than-Nyquist (FTN) Signaling Detector for Ultra High-Order QAM: Recent FTN Progress

 After Mazo’s work, the concept of Mazo limit has been extended to different domains, i.e., other pulse shapes \cite{liveris2003exploiting}, high-order (up to 8-ary) pulse amplitude modulation \cite{380028,4524864}, and MIMO systems \cite{4801456} to name a few extensions.
 Most importantly, the concept of Mazo limit has been extended to the frequency domain where the spacing between the subcarriers of orthogonal frequency division multiplexing (OFDM) transmission is packed beyond the orthogonal condition and up to a certain limit.
 Such frequency packing results in intentional inter-carrier interference (ICI) while maintaining the same minimum Euclidean distance, and hence, the error rate of OFDM transmission \cite{rusek2005two} as long as there are proper detection techniques at the receiver to remove the ICI.
 Such non-orthogonal frequency domain transmission is usually called multi-stream FTN signaling \cite{4939227} or time-frequency packing \cite{5288497}, and it is considered a promising candidate waveform for next-generation communications systems.
 The importance of extending the concept of Mazo limit to the frequency domain is due to the fact that the independent SE gains can be obtained from time-domain pulse acceleration and frequency-domain subcarrier packing.

 The optimal detection algorithms of the FTN signaling that minimize the error rate in the presence of ISI and/or ICI are in general complex \cite{anderson2013faster}.
 Following \cite{anderson2013faster}, we define three orders of detector complexity: simple, trellis, and iterative, depending on the severity of the interference and how much processing power is available at the receiver for a given application.
 Simple detection can be in the form of simple equalization techniques to remove the ISI/ICI such as the works in \cite{bedeer2017very, 9120701, 6574905, ibrahim2021novel, 7510967}, where acceptable error rate performance is reported for light ISI scenarios, i.e., at values of time acceleration parameters around 0.9 or 0.8.
-To achieve moderate SE gains with reasonable detection complexity, nonlinear FTN signaling detection algorithms based on semi-definite relaxation were proposed in \cite{bedeer2017low} and \cite{bedeer2019low} for high-order QAM and phase shift keying (PSK) modulations, respectively, with polynomial time complexity.
+Semi-definite relaxation techniques in \cite{bedeer2017low} and \cite{bedeer2019low} show that moderate gains of the SE can be obtained with polynomial time complexity for the detection of high-order QAM and phase shift keying (PSK) modulations, respectively.
 As the ISI length grows, simple detectors fail to give satisfactory error rate performance and more involved detectors are required.
 The ISI generated from FTN signaling has a trellis structure \cite{liveris2003exploiting} and techniques such as standard Viterbi algorithm (VA) or Bahl-Cocke-Jelinek-Raviv (BCJR) algorithm can be used to detect the most likely transmit sequence or to find the likelihood of individual bits, respectively, for moderate levels of ISI/ICI \cite{liveris2003exploiting, 5205622}.
 Iterative detection or turbo equalization is useful when the trellis size becomes large in severe ISI scenarios \cite{anderson2013faster}.
 In such cases, standard VA or BCJR become impractical to implement and either reduced trellis or reduced search variants of the VA or BCJR are used \cite{5205622, 4595029}, where the main idea is to either search a part of the whole trellis (reduced search); or to perform full search only over a smaller trellis size (reduced trellis).
 Such iterative techniques showed good performance for coded FTN signaling systems \cite{6241379}.